Epicanthoplasty & lateral canthoplasty heroEpicanthoplasty & lateral canthoplasty hero

 What is epicanthoplasty?

-Asian eyes often have an epicanthal fold that
+Asian eyes often have an inner epicanthal fold,

 • Narrower eye gap